Copyright provides the owner of a work with exclusive exploitation rights and the right to allow others to exploit the work.

 If you are allowed to publish and share your research output with the world please:

-- Determine if you are allowed to publish and share the publication (in a repository) (check the project contract, funding policies, ask the project leader, the legal department of your science group or the science group director).
+- determine if you are allowed to publish and share the publication in a repository.
+Check the project contract, funding policies, or ask the project leader, the legal department of your science group or the science group director.

 - a.
-Provide no information on copyright: the publication is still copyright protected and people may not copy or publish your publication without permission.
-There are however several exceptions.
-For instance, citing is allowed, as well as private use of your note, or the use of parts of the note in education.
+Provide no copyright information: the publication is still copyright protected and people may not copy or publish your publication without permission.
+There are, however, several exceptions.
+For instance, citing is allowed as well as private use of your note, or the use of parts of the note in education.

 c.
 State who owns the copyright and include a general license that allows for reproduction and (re)publication of your work by third parties.